moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 If you still need Paras: [Post Nerd Backup Paras](../../resources/postnerd-backup-paras.md)

+LEAVING MOON: go right, down the opening, go right all the way, up the opening, right all the way, hop down, go right between the fencing, all the way right into the Center (dodge guy in front)

 ## Nugget Bridge

 - Use the center
 - Get IT (Instant Text)
 	- You talk to the bike salesman and mash B through his text, this will set all text to instant.
 Things that kill instant text are Yes/No textboxes, opening the menu in and out of fights.
 - Pick up the [hidden Rare Candy](http://gunnermaniac.com/pokeworld?map=1#235/44)

+Nido move order:
+Mega Punch
+Water Gun
+Horn Attack
+Poison Sting

 **Bridge Rival:**
 - Pidgeotto: HA x3 (if you get some bad rolls use MP to kill)